You never know when you might change your business for good.

 Talk about the meeting of the minds.
-There were enough ideas talked about just today to create a gazillion new businesses, rabbit holes, and crazy plans.
+There were enough ideas talked about just that day to create a gazillion new businesses, rabbit holes, and crazy plans.
 I was able to connect, learn, and find ways that we could both help each other and take action at the same time.

 Most successful people I know have made it their business to get to know people.
 They learn what others need, where their strengths and weaknesses are, and how best to help them.
 In return, the income, benefit, and opportunities come back tenfold.